 Regardless of what class of service you are flying, there is a lounge that you can enter by paying at the door, purchasing a lounge pass or through a lounge membership program.
 Visit the individual lounge page for more details about the lounge itself and to also find out how you can gain lounge access with just an economy class ticket!

-- Cork Airport Hotel – (5 minute walk from the terminal) This is the closest hotel to the airport.
-You can walk or take the hotel’s free 24-hour shuttle bus.
+- Cork Airport Hotel – Temporarily Closed – You can walk or take the hotel’s free 24-hour airport shuttle.
 Use the courtesy phone at the airport to call the hotel for pick-up. » Check Rates

 - Cork International Airport Hotel – Airport shuttle and day rooms are available. » Check Rates

-To see more options there is a list of hotels near Cork Airport on Tripadvisor that can be sorted by price, distance, traveller rating and popularity.
+For more options, visit Tripadvisor to see a list of hotels near Cork Airport that can be sorted by price, distance, traveller rating and popularity.

 Free WiFi is available at Cork Airport.
-Additionally, there are internet kiosks located landside, on the lower level, adjacent to Easons Shop in the check-in area and in the arrivals area near Starbucks.
-Airside, you can find a kiosk next to Lir Chocolate Cafe.
+Additionally, internet kiosks are located on the landside, on the lower level, adjacent to the escalators.

 ATMs / Cash Machines – Need cash?
 ATMs are available.
-Fees may apply, so be sure to check your bank’s fee schedule and your daily withdrawal limit if you are travelling internationally.
+Fees may apply, so check your bank’s fee schedule and daily withdrawal limit if you travel internationally.
 You may also want to notify your bank of your travel plans.
-Locations: Landside, Lower Level, beside the Bureau de Change • Airside, near Gate 4.
+Locations: Ground floor and departures hall first floor.

 Food & Drinks – Food concessions throughout the airport operate with varying schedules.
 At the time of this update, there are no 24-hour dining options.
 Dining options include:

 Information Desk – Location: landside, on the Arrivals Level, between the Car Hire Desks and Londis store.